androidsx/homegrit-web/README.md

 Deployment
 ------------
-We use heroku, so use (this guide)[https://devcenter.heroku.com/articles/getting-started-with-rails4] to setup your account.
+We use heroku, so use [this guide](https://devcenter.heroku.com/articles/getting-started-with-rails4) to setup your account.

-Add the heroku remote `heroku git:remote -a homegrit-web-development` to the machine of development.
+Add the heroku remote `heroku git:remote -a homegrit-web-development` to be able to push to our `production` today.
 Then, `git push heroku master` will do the rest.

-Open the logs with `heroku logs` (or with papertrail `heroku addons:open papertrail`)
+Open the logs with `heroku logs` (or with papertrail `heroku addons:open papertrail`).

+In the near future, we should setup a `staging` machine using (this guide)[https://devcenter.heroku.com/articles/multiple-environments], and be able to promote.

 ### Deployment in a new machine ###